OlegGelfand/Portfolio/project-worksheet.md

 #### MVP

-Build header paragraph
+-	Build header paragraph
-	Nest page in a grid
+-		Nest page in a grid
-	Add Name
+-		Add Name
-	Add Motivational Quote
+-		Add Motivational Quote
-	Add Nav bar 1 in header to link to pages devoted to projects Add Nav bar 2 on left side to link about me page, resume, my other sites, and contact me slot develop contact me so that it opens with prompts for users to fill out Add Nav bar 3 in footer to link helpful sites
+-		Add Nav bar 1 in header to link to pages devoted to projects
+-		Add Nav bar 2 on left side to link about me page, resume, my other sites, and contact me slot
+-		Develop contact me so that it opens with prompts for users to fill out
+-		Add Nav bar 3 in footer to link helpful sites
-	Build "About Me" Section
+-		Build "About Me" Section

-Build main portion of the page
+-	Build main portion of the page
-	Create second grid
+-		Create second grid
-	Create layout to display photos of the projects Create option to see the projects larger when scrolling L and R
+-		Create layout to display photos of the projects
+-		Create option to see the projects larger when scrolling L and R